Zoom Video Communications (NASDAQ:ZM) PT Lowered to $350.00

-Zoom Video Communications (NASDAQ:ZM) had its target price decreased by Stifel Nicolaus from $450.00 to $350.00 in a research note issued to investors on Tuesday morning, The Fly reports.
-Stifel Nicolaus currently has a hold rating on the stock.
+Zoom Video Communications (NASDAQ:ZM) had its target price reduced by equities research analysts at Mizuho from $400.00 to $350.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
+The brokerage presently has a “buy” rating on the stock.
+Mizuho’s price objective points to a potential upside of 20.33% from the stock’s current price.

-In related news, CRO Ryan Azus sold 12,256 shares of the business’s stock in a transaction on Tuesday, July 6th.
-The shares were sold at an average price of $400.14, for a total transaction of $4,904,115.84.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, insider Velchamy Sankarlingam sold 9,531 shares of the business’s stock in a transaction on Monday, July 12th.
-The shares were sold at an average price of $384.30, for a total transaction of $3,662,763.30.
+In related news, CEO Eric S. Yuan sold 80,529 shares of the stock in a transaction on Thursday, June 17th.
+The stock was sold at an average price of $369.50, for a total value of $29,755,465.50.
+Following the transaction, the chief executive officer now owns 4,080 shares of the company’s stock, valued at $1,507,560.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Kelly Steckelberg sold 6,700 shares of the stock in a transaction on Monday, August 16th.
+The shares were sold at an average price of $348.75, for a total value of $2,336,625.00.
+Following the completion of the transaction, the chief financial officer now directly owns 6,700 shares in the company, valued at approximately $2,336,625.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 315,492 shares of company stock worth $116,842,501 in the last quarter.
-12.27% of the stock is owned by corporate insiders.
+Insiders sold a total of 304,199 shares of company stock worth $113,214,756 in the last 90 days.
+Company insiders own 12.27% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in ZM.
-Price T Rowe Associates Inc. MD increased its stake in Zoom Video Communications by 250.9% during the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 12,537,274 shares of the company’s stock valued at $4,028,101,000 after purchasing an additional 8,964,122 shares in the last quarter.
-ARK Investment Management LLC grew its stake in shares of Zoom Video Communications by 214.4% in the 1st quarter.
-ARK Investment Management LLC now owns 3,002,347 shares of the company’s stock worth $964,624,000 after acquiring an additional 2,047,276 shares in the last quarter.
-Baillie Gifford & Co. grew its stake in shares of Zoom Video Communications by 22.6% in the 1st quarter.
-Baillie Gifford & Co. now owns 8,100,660 shares of the company’s stock worth $2,602,661,000 after acquiring an additional 1,495,639 shares in the last quarter.
-FMR LLC grew its stake in shares of Zoom Video Communications by 53.8% in the 2nd quarter.
-FMR LLC now owns 3,550,615 shares of the company’s stock worth $1,374,194,000 after acquiring an additional 1,242,072 shares in the last quarter.
-Finally, Sumitomo Mitsui Trust Holdings Inc. grew its stake in shares of Zoom Video Communications by 76.7% in the 1st quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,859,881 shares of the company’s stock worth $597,561,000 after acquiring an additional 807,267 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of ZM.
+Price T Rowe Associates Inc. MD boosted its position in Zoom Video Communications by 250.9% during the first quarter.
+Price T Rowe Associates Inc. MD now owns 12,537,274 shares of the company’s stock valued at $4,028,101,000 after buying an additional 8,964,122 shares during the period.
+ARK Investment Management LLC boosted its holdings in shares of Zoom Video Communications by 214.4% during the first quarter.
+ARK Investment Management LLC now owns 3,002,347 shares of the company’s stock worth $964,624,000 after purchasing an additional 2,047,276 shares during the period.
+Baillie Gifford & Co. boosted its holdings in shares of Zoom Video Communications by 22.6% during the first quarter.
+Baillie Gifford & Co. now owns 8,100,660 shares of the company’s stock worth $2,602,661,000 after purchasing an additional 1,495,639 shares during the period.
+FMR LLC lifted its holdings in Zoom Video Communications by 53.8% in the second quarter.
+FMR LLC now owns 3,550,615 shares of the company’s stock worth $1,374,194,000 after buying an additional 1,242,072 shares during the period.
+Finally, Sumitomo Mitsui Trust Holdings Inc. lifted its holdings in Zoom Video Communications by 76.7% in the first quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 1,859,881 shares of the company’s stock worth $597,561,000 after buying an additional 807,267 shares during the period.
 Institutional investors and hedge funds own 38.48% of the company’s stock.

 Zoom Video Communications Company Profile